Profile Image

 “Gromov-Wasserstein Theory and Application to Metabolomics”, SIAM Conference on Uncertainty Quantification, Trieste, Italy, February 2024

-“Gromov-Wasserstein Theory and Application to Metabolomics”, Statistics and Learning Theory Summer School, Tsaghkadzor, Armenia, July 2023
+“Gromov-Wasserstein Theory and Application to Metabolomics”, Statistics and Learning Theory Summer School, Tsaghkadzor, Armenia, July 2023 (One of 7 invited speakers)

 “Optimal transport for automatic alignment of untargeted metabolomic data”, Harvard Applied Math Graduate Student Seminar, Cambridge, March 2023